Surgical Orthodontics Treatments in Reston, VA

 WHEN MIGHT SURGICAL ORTHODONTICS BE NEEDED?

-Surgical orthodontics may be used to treat adults with improper bites or other aesthetic concerns.
+Reston Surgical Orthodontics may be used to treat adults with improper bites or other aesthetic concerns.
 Typically, jaw growth stops by age 16 in females and 18 in males.
 In order to receive orthognathic surgery, the jaw must have finished growing.
 The need for surgical orthodontics occurs when the jaws do not line up correctly, and a proper bite cannot be achieved with orthodontic treatment alone.
 Orthognathic surgery will help properly align the jaw, and orthodontic braces will then be used to move the teeth into their proper position.

 Below are some of the conditions that may indicate the need for corrective surgical orthodontics: